nus-cs2103-AY2021S1/tp/docs/team/diwu-yi.md

 ---

 ## Project: tCheck
-tCheck is a desktop application designed to digitalize inventory keeping and employee management for bubble tea chains. tCheck offers an integrated system to efficiently manage a T-Sugar (an imaginary bubble tea brand) shop, by providing sales tracking, ingredient tracking and employees' contact management in one platform.
+tCheck is a desktop application that offers an integrated system to efficiently manage a bubble tea shop, of the (imaginary) brand T-sugar, by providing sales tracking, ingredient tracking and manpower management.
+It is optimized for CLI users to update and retrieve the information more efficiently.

 Given below are my contributions to the project.